-The gross amount of the participating interests and other financial investments represents their acquisition costs.
+The gross amount of the participating interests and other financial investments reflect their acquisition costs.

-The accounting value of the shares corresponds to the value-in-use for the Company, determined by the following:
+The accounting value of the shares corresponds to the value in use for the company, determined by the following:

-- for the operational subsidiaries, the value-in-use is determined on the basis of the impairment tests described above; - for the holding subsidiaries, the value-in-use is given by taking into account the Company's share in restated equity and the profitability expectations.
+- for the operational subsidiaries, the value in use is determined on the basis of the impairment tests described above: - for the holding subsidiaries, the value in use is given by taking into account the company's share in restated equity and the profitability expectations.